Assault, Assault of a Family Member, Aggravated Assault | Defense Lawyer| Ed ChernoffFamily Assault FAQ

 When facing a domestic violence charge of any kind, a Family Assault Lawyer in Houston, like attorney Ed Chernoff can act swiftly to help you avoid a conviction.

-We at Chernoff Law understand that misunderstandings, exaggeration of facts, and even false accusations that are often part of domestic abuse allegations.
+I am well known as a strong assault lawyer and I defend aggressively.
+I understand that misunderstandings, exaggeration of facts, and even false accusations that are often part of domestic abuse allegations.
 We pledge to offer intimate client care, personalized service, and aggressive legal defense against charges that are often filled as a result of difficulty and emotion.
 Our only concern is the protection of your legal rights and future.

 What Constitutes an Assault in Texas?